cerner/cerner-oauth1a/README.md

 # Building

 This project is built using Ruby 2.2+, Rake and Bundler.
 RSpec is used for unit tests and SimpleCov is utilized for test coverage.
+RuboCop is used to monitor the lint and style.

+## Setup

+To setup the development workspace, run the following after checkout:

+    gem install bundler
+    bundle install

+## Tests

+To run the RSpec tests, run the following:

+    bundle exec rspec

+## Lint

+To analyze the project's style and lint, run the following:

+    bundle exec rubocop

 # Availability